 Tuesdays, 6:00- 7:30 p.m.

-The group will focus on gentle movement, mindfulness meditation, and group process as tools for balancing the mind and body.
+This group will focus on restorative yoga and group support as tools for balancing the mind and body.
 This group is open to female-identified clients interested in learning new skills to help with stress reduction, anxiety, depression, identity, self-esteem, and self-care in a supportive environment.
-Sessions will include soothing, restorative movement practices and meditation for 30 minutes and the remainder of the session will focus on processing and discussion with the group.
-The combination of movement and group support will help members develop physical practices and resources that promote emotional balance.
+Sessions will begin with restorative yoga and deep relaxation, followed by group process and discussion.
+The combination of movement and group support will help members develop a great sense of self-awareness and connection to others, as well as physical practices and resources that promote emotional balance.
 A range of topics will be explored each week, including body-image, cultural expectations, enhancing self-esteem, self-care, and how to develop personal practices to balance cycles and moods.

 Since this group includes gentle physical activity, please wear comfortable clothes.
 We have yoga mats and other props available for group members at our center.